-3.35 PRIVATE STREETS
+3.35 PRIVATE STREETS, SHARED DRIVEWAYS & DRIVEWAYS

-The Township has determined that it is in the best interest of the public health, safety, and welfare to regulate the construction, improvement, extension, relocation, and use of private streets.
-Private streets shall be designed with adequate width, surface, and grade to assure safe passage and maneuverability of private and emergency vehicles and shall be designed and constructed in accordance with the design, construction, inspection, approval, and maintenance requirements of the Crockery Township Design and Construction Standards.
+The Township has determined it is in the best interest of the public health, safety, and welfare to regulate the construction, improvement, extension, relocation, and use of driveways, shared driveways, and private streets.
+These shall be designed with adequate width, surface, and grade to assure safe passage and maneuverability of private and emergency vehicles.